dragonscale-ai/book-mas/docs/ch_3/sec_3-2.md

 ---
 layout: default
-title: 3.2 Understanding the Trade-offs: Operational Overhead vs. Scalability
+title: 3.2 Understanding the Trade-offs of Operational Overhead vs. Scalability
 parent: 3.
 Deciding When Multi-Agent AI Is the Right Solution
 nav_order: 1
 ---